-We continued to meet weekly supporting energy fluctuations, emotional struggles (sugar is after all very addicting) and specific weekly dietary advice and meal plans to help continue to support her.
+We continued to meet weekly supporting energy fluctuations and emotional struggles (sugar is, after all, very addicting), with specific weekly dietary advice and meal plans for additional support.
 As the weight fell off exercise became not only manageable but enjoyable.
 Her joints no longer ached when she exercised and she began to look forward to her new outlet: the gym.

 -Dr. Nina Lewis-Larsson

 Related Health Articles